BlueFern/DBiharMesher/README.md

 The filer is intended to simplify the use of Dbihar library in the in the process of generating quadrilateral meshes.

+## Dependencies
+The usual compilers, including a Fortran compiler, VTK compiled with Python (3) Wrapping, Python's h5py, numpy and matplotlib, what else?

 ## Input

 The input to vtkDbiharPatchFilter is a vtkPolyData object which contains a vtkPolyLine over a set of points contained within the vtkPolyData object.
 In addition to the vtkPolyLine boundary the shape of the output patch also depends on the spatial derivatives associated with the vtkPolyData points.